ravidziv/academic-kickstart/content/authors/admin/_index.md

 In parallel with my Ph.D. studies, I also work as a researcher at the A.I. & data science research team of Intel's Advanced Analytics group.
 I worked on several projects and domains, including developing deep learning, computer vision, and sensory data solutions for healthcare, manufacturing, and marketing, for both internal and external uses.

-In the past, I also worked as a research student at Google Brain, CA, USA.
+In the past, I worked as a research student at Google Brain, CA, USA.
 In this position, I explored the generalization ability of DNNs using information theory tools, including applying them to google's products.

 I also develop some projects for the Wikimedia Foundation (mostly Wikipedia), like developing OCR and advanced editing abilities.

 I did my B.A. in Computer Science and Bioinformatics at the Hebrew University of Jerusalem.

-When I have free time, I volunteer as a web developer at The Public Knowledge Workshop, in several projects.
+When I have free time, I volunteer as a web developer at The Public Knowledge Workshop.

-I am primarily interested in machine learning and artificial intelligence, information theory, computational neuroscience models, and Open Source projects.

 And I also love basketball...